jragard/kenzie-testing/Katas7/README.md

 Name each of your functions accordingly: newForEach, newMap, newSome, newFind, newFindIndex, newEvery, newFilter

 IMPORTANT:  For testing/grading purposes, it's important that you name your functions according to the above standard.
+In order to run tests on your solutions, include the following code snippet at the bottom of your file:

+`module.exports = { newForEach, newMap, newSome, newFind, newFindIndex, newEvery, newFilter }`

 Your implementation of each of the above iteration methods must match *in arguments* and *in return value*.